Comparing Your Award Letters – Summer Hub

 Looking for more help?

 You can find more information about FAFSA, student loans, and budgeting your money on our Financials page.
 Also consider listening to this 4 minute NPR clip about other students who are trying to compare college costs.
+Or you can read the article here.

 Recommended Resources